What Causes Numb Fingers While Sleeping

 2. Wear a night brace

-This is perhaps the most popular solution to having numb hands upon waking up in the morning.
-A simple night brace will keep your wrist in the
+This is perhaps the most popular solution to eliminating numb fingers while sleeping.
+A simple

 neutral position (meaning "straight").
 This way, you won't over-bend your wrist.